 - Nazca: Detecting Malware Distribution in Large-Scale Networks.
 Luca Invernizzi, Stanislav Miskovic, Ruben Torres, Christopher Kruegel, Sabyasachi Saha, Giovanni Vigna, Sung-Ju Lee, and Marco Mellia.
 NDSS, 2014.

 Hardware Security and Machine Learning

 - Exploiting the DRAM rowhammer bug to gain kernel privileges.
 Mark Seaborn and Thomas Dullien.
 2015.

 - Towards Evaluating the Robustness of Neural Networks.
-Nicholas Carlini, and David Wagner.
-Oakland, 2017.
+Carlini, Nicholas and Wagner, David.
+IEEE SP, 2017.

 - Can Voters Detect Malicious Manipulation of Ballot Marking Devices?.
 Matthew Bernhard, Allison McDonald, Henry Meng, Jensen Hwa, Nakul Bajaj, Kevin Chang, J. Alex Halderman.
 Oakland, 2020.

 - Security Analysis of the Democracy Live Online Voting System.
 Michael A. Specter, and J. Alex Halderman.
 Usenix Security, 2021.